vpavlenko/study-music/README.md

 Contacts
 ---

+Follow updates on a dedicated [twitter](https://twitter.com/studymmmusic).
+Feel free to suggest me other ways to stay in touch with you

 [A real-time feed of new resources in Telegram](https://t.me/keetezh)

 Do you know how to enroll in a music theory program after a computer science BSc and two years of jazz college?
 Please, let me know: cxielamiko@gmail.com, [t.me/vitalypavlenko](https://t.me/vitalypavlenko) (asking for myself)